 Trial Work Experience

-The purpose of Trial Work Experience is to gain understanding of an individuals abilities, capabilities and capacity to perform in a real work setting.
+The purpose of Trial Work Experience is to assess an individuals abilities, capabilities and capacity to perform in a real work setting.
 A trained employment specialist will work one on one with the participant at the T.W.E. site.

 Our unique hands on training course will prepare people with disabilities to work in a variety of cleaning environments.
 Hospitals, Office Buildings, Restaurants, Churches and homes are just some of the places in constant need of a skilled Janitorial staff.